Kinovea/kinovea-docs/source/userinterface/preferences/capture.rst

     %date-%camalias: 19681020-mycamcorder

-.. note:: If you want to use a completely static file name and bypass the automated counter increment for consecutive recordings, use the %% macro variable.
+.. note:: If you want to use a completely static file name and bypass the automated counter increment for consecutive recordings, use the :guilabel:`%%` macro variable.
     Be aware that this will require you to either enter the filename manually for every recording or overwrite an existing file.